fido-device-onboard/pri-fidoiot/component-samples/demo/rv/README.md

 ***NOTE***: Appropriate security measures with respect to key-store management and credential management should be considered while performing production deployment of any FDO component.

-# Getting Started with the DO Rendezvous Service
+# Getting Started with the FDO Rendezvous Service

 The following are the system requirements for the All-in-One demo.
 - Operating System: Ubuntu* 20.04